-Instead we might use the Jefferson Scale of Physician Empathy to help us.
-This 20 item scale uses a 7 point Likert scale to determine a health-care professionals empathy.
+Instead, we might use the Jefferson Scale of Physician Empathy to help us.
+This 20 item scale uses a 7 point Likert scale to determine health-care professionals empathy.
 Studies have shown that psychiatrists score more highly than most (mean empathy score 127.0) with paediatricians following close behind (mean score 121.5) and emergency physicians (mean score 121.0).
 To put this in perspective orthopods had a mean empathy score of 116.5.

 Can you learn it?

 It’s certainly possible to increase one’s narrative competence.
-By reading the stories of others one might become better at eliciting a patients story.
+By reading the stories of others one might become better at eliciting a patient’s story.
 Take a look at the Doctors Book Club for some places to start and add some of your own suggestions in the comments section below.
-And rather than just passively absorbing the words of others, creating your own, reflecting on your own emotional states has also been suggested to boost ones Emotional Intelligence.
+And rather than just passively absorbing the words of others, creating your own, reflecting on your own emotional states has also been suggested to boost one’s Emotional Intelligence.

 It is certainly possible to unlearn it.
 A number of studies have pointed out a drop in empathy levels in medical students from their pre-clinical years to their years of patient exposure and then their time as junior doctors.
 We’ve all been exposed to cynical junior staff who dehumanize their patients, perhaps as a self-protective coping mechanism.
-If it can be unlearned it can certainly bolstered by the right teaching.
+If it can be unlearned it can certainly be bolstered by the right teaching.

 But isn’t empathy an intrinsic personality trait or is it something else?

 When Johanna Shapiro asked clinicians how they taught empathy she found a number of interesting similarities between those who did it well.
 There was a focus on the attitude towards the patient encounter – listening, really deeply listening – rather than just wondering which unit the patient should be referred to.
-And whilst some may see the teaching of empathy as passing on an attitude, there are those that might use a pure skill based approach – teaching the the non-verbal communication skills that are necessary for an empathic transference of information.
+And whilst some may see the teaching of empathy as passing on an attitude, there are those that might use a pure skill-based approach – teaching the non-verbal communication skills that are necessary for an empathic transference of information.
 All of the clinicians she surveyed also stressed the importance of role modelling empathic behaviour.
 This was nothing, however, without debriefing the encounter.
-So perhaps next time you take another member of staff in to see a patient you could ask them to watch you and take some time afterwards to talk about the encounter.
+So perhaps next time you take another member of staff in to see a patient you could ask them to watch you and take some time afterward to talk about the encounter.
 Ask them how they saw the patient, as a person, not as a diagnosis, and get them to reflect on the story behind the visit.

 An interesting article that I suggest you all read from the Annals of Internal Medicine helps us with some of the language we should use.
 Beyond active listening (using those little sounds that we make – Umm, Uh-hur) there are other ‘tricks’ we can employ.